gyulanemeth/bluefox.email/docs/api/suppression-list.md

 ---
-title: "Suppression List API Reference | bluefox.email documentation"
+title: "Suppression List API Reference"
 description: "List and add suppressed email addresses in a BlueFox Email project via the REST API, so they are never emailed again."
 head:
   - - meta